spsforks/SCons-scons-wiki/SConsCrashCourse.md

 ## Specifying A Default Target

 An important note is the **Default** command.
 It tells scons what to build by default.
-Scons always builds the targets it is given on the command line, and any targets that are necessary to be able to build the specifid targets.
-Default helps set up the list to build if no targets are given on the command line.
-If Default is not used, scons selects all the targets for building, which may be too much in a larger project.
+Scons always builds the targets it is given on the command line, and any targets that are prerequisites to building the specifid targets.
+Default sets up the list to build if no targets are supplied on the command line.
+If Default is not used, scons selects all the targets for building, which may be undesirable in a larger project.

 ```python
 t = env.Program(target='bar', source=['foo.c'])